securesign/secure-sign-operator/docs/tsa-key-rotation.md

             name: rotated-leaf-key
             key: rotated-leaf-key
     ```
-3. After patching the securesign resource, you should see the Timestamp Authority Service and the TUF service redeployed with the new certificate chain and private keys.
+3. After patching the securesign resource, you should see the Timestamp Authority Service redeployed with the new certificate chain and private keys.

 ## User-Created Keys and Certificate Chain
 If you have deployed the Timestamp Authority Service with a self-generated certificate chain and signer keys, the process is similar to the above: